 Open daily 9:00 a.m. – 5:00 p.m. except Christmas Day

 Another choice for RV’ers is the Barstow-Calico KOA, Exit 191 off I-15 and left on the Outer Highway.
-This KOA has received the President’s Award for exceptional quality standards and customer service and has a 4 out of 5 star rating.
-As always with any unfamiliar business, we encourage you to read Yelp reviews.
+This KOA received the President’s Award for exceptional quality standards and customer service and has a 4 out of 5 star rating.
+As always with any unfamiliar business, we encourage you to read all Yelp reviews based from customer’s experiences–both good and bad.

 Once Upon a Desert, A Bicentennial Project by the Mojave River Museum Association, Edited by Patricia Jernigan Keeling, 1994